 UN Principles for Responsible Investment and Architas

-Since becoming a signatory we have consistently been given an A rating at a strategy and governance level and this is reviewed on an annual basis.
-We are continually evolving and improving our investment process to keep up with the latest ESG trends and to help drive change across our industry.
+We are pleased with the results of our latest assessment and believe it reflects our continued commitment to evolving and improving our responsible investment practices to keep up with the latest ESG trends and to help drive change across our industry.
 This includes working closely with the underlying managers in our portfolios to make sure they meet our standards and helping them to develop their approach where necessary.

 Architas E.P.I.C Global Equity Opportunities Fund